AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Acrylic Box: An acrylic container of specifications 18x18x24" bought from [Shop Pop Displays](http://www.shoppopdisplays.com/P_PED-ACRYLIC-CLEAR-FLAT/clear-acrylic-pedestal.html) in order to act as an observable smaller model of the designed horizontal filter.

-EPDM: Sheets of EPDM will be used as seals to cover the holes in the entrance and exit plates during backwash.
+Ethylene Propylene Diene Monomer Rubber(EPDM): Sheets of EPDM will be used as seals to cover the holes in the entrance and exit plates during backwash.
 EPDM will also be used in maintaining water tightness when potentially using gaskets for sealing.

 PVC Sheets: Sheets will be cut into the forms of the shelves, entrance/exit plates, and the filter shelf holders.